 It's a new year, a new you—and a new 5K.
 The more detailed you are with your intentions, the more likely you'll see them to fruition—and a racing PR (that's personal record, ICYMI) is far more rewarding than being able to wash laundry off your abdominals (IMHO).

-Still put on in partnership with Pamakids Running Club, this feel-good-race is complete with scenic views, post-race treats, and free massages when you cross the finish line.
-In addition to the half marathon and 5K, this year brings the addition of a 10K race.
-A word to the wise: This half-marathon is incredibly popular with elite athletes, so be sure to get to the starting line early to claim your place.
+Still put on in partnership with Pamakid Runners, this feel-good-race is complete with scenic views, post-race treats, and free massages when you cross the finish line.
+In addition to the half marathon, they have a 5K and 10K race.
+A word to the wise: This half marathon is incredibly popular with elite athletes, so be sure to get to the starting line early to claim your place.

 Starting Point: Golden Gate Park

 Editor's tip: All three courses are certified by USA Track and Field, with a 3.1-mile marker (5K) to help racers push for new PRs (the sloping course doesn't hurt either).

 // For more info, go to getfitkpsf.com.

 No shirt, no pants?
 No problem!
 Cupid's is a mile-ish fun run where minimalism takes on a whole new meaning.
 It's a completely body-positive, for-charity experience that's maybe not for the whole family (it's 21+).
 Benefiting neurofibromatosis (NF) research, your registration fee goes toward an important cause.
 Bring out your bedroom best for the sake of science and philanthropy.

 Starting Point: Make Westing, 1741 Telegraph Ave.
 (Oakland)